Notice period for temporary agency workers: everything about your rights upon dismissal and termination of the temporary employment contract

 Notice period for contracts of 6 months or more

-For a contract of 6 months or longer, the temp agency must indicate at least one month before the end date whether the contract will be extended.
-If the agency does not do that, you are entitled to a notice compensation.
+For a contract of 6 months or longer, the employment agency must indicate at least one month before the end date whether the contract will be extended.
+If the agency does not do this, you are entitled to notification compensation.

 Dismissal and termination in phase C (NBBU phase 4)

 Are you working in phase C with a permanent contract?
-Then the temp agency may only dismiss you:
+Then the employment agency may dismiss you only:

-• In case of summary dismissal (serious reason)
+• In the event of summary dismissal (serious reason)

 • With permission from the UWV or the subdistrict court judge